GabeScott/standard-works-vault/General Conference/1989 October - Remembrance and Gratitude.md

 A poem describes that contrast: it is called “How Different.”

-Some murmur when the sky is clear
+>Some murmur when the sky is clear

-And wholly bright to view,
+>And wholly bright to view,

-If one small speck of dark appear
+>If one small speck of dark appear

-In their great heaven of blue:
+>In their great heaven of blue:

-And some with thankful love are filled,
+>And some with thankful love are filled,

-If but one streak of light,
+>If but one streak of light,

-One ray of God’s good mercy, gild
+>One ray of God’s good mercy, gild

-The darkness of their night.
+>The darkness of their night.

-(Richard Chenevix Trench, in Sourcebook of Poetry, Grand Rapids, Mich.: Zondervan Publishing House, 1968, p.
-396.)
+>

 You and I would like to know how to control our wants and increase our gratitude and generosity.
 We are going to need that change.
 Someday, in our families and as a people, we will live as one, seeking each other’s good.

 You know from studying Church history that we have tried to live as one in a variety of settings.
 A story from one of those tries, in Orderville, Utah, gives us a clue as to why it is so hard.

-Orderville was founded in 1870 and 1871 by people who wanted to live the united order; in 1875, they began the order.
+Orderville was founded in 1870 and 1871 by people who wanted to live the united order; in 1875 they began the order.
 They built housing units in a square, with a common dining hall.
 They built a storehouse, shoe shop, bakery, blacksmith shop, tannery, schoolhouse, sheep shed, and woolen factory.
 They grew and made nearly everything they needed, from soap to trousers.
 They had carpenters, midwives, teachers, artists, and musicians.
 They produced enough surplus that they could sell it in neighboring towns for cash: with that they built up a capital fund to buy more land and equipment.

 The population rose to seven hundred people.
 One hundred and fifty of them gave Orderville a special advantage: they had come to Orderville from the mission on the Muddy River, where they had nearly starved.
 When those who had been called to the Muddy were released, they were in near destitution.
 Twenty-four of those families went to Long Valley, founded Orderville, and pledged all they had to the Lord.
 They didn’t have much, but their poverty may have been their greatest contribution.
 Their having almost nothing provided a basis for future comparison that might have guaranteed gratitude: any food or clothing or housing that came to them in Orderville would be treasure compared to their privation on the Muddy mission.